ToufikAmmoura/asm-tictactoe/README.md

 the folders contain variants of this code in higher level languages

 #### C
-The idea is to get as close to the assembly program as possible but still use some of the advantages of C. This means that instead of printf I will be using write() for example.
-By doing it this way we'll be able to see how much more high level C is than x86.

-#### Python
-I will just program tictactoe in the most efficient way possible with the help of Python
+The idea is to make tictactoe with some of the helper-functions in C and the different type of flow control in such a way to get an idea of the difference of abstraction.